New Orleans Barbecue Sauce

 About the hot sauce.
 Use your favorite brand.
 Tabasco is from Louisiana, so it would be a good choice.
 If your andouille is hot, you might want to skip the hot sauce.
 If you are from New Orleans, crank up the heat!

-1) Pour the olive oil in a frying pan over medium heat.
+1) Pour the butter in a frying pan over medium heat.
 Add the garlic and stir fry for about 1 minute, no longer or it will brown and get bitter.